chge/tasty/README.md

 # Code coverage

 When serving application from own server, you should instrument JavaScript code for coverage by yourself.
-Tasty's static server has built-in support for [Istanbul](https://gotwarlost.github.io/istanbul/) to automatically do it for you.
+Tasty's static server has built-in support for [Istanbul](https://gotwarlost.github.io/istanbul) and [NYC](https://istanbul.js.org/) (aka Istanbul 2) to automatically do it for you.

 # CSP